Crochet a Wool Basket

 If you wish to add a bow, weave a double thickness of wool through the basket brim.
 Starting and finishing at the front of the basket.

 It would take a whole bottle of fabric stiffener to stiffen this basket.
 I use commercial fabric stiffener while making formed flowers and it stiffens very well.
-However I want these bakset to be washable so I chose to stiffen them with sugar star instead.
+However, I want these baskets to be washable so I chose to stiffen them with sugar star instead.

 In a small pot add 1 cup of sugar and 1/2 cup water.
 Cook over low medium heat stirring constantly until the sugar water is clear.
 Do Not Let It Boil.
 Set aside to cool a bit.

 Place over a form and let dry.
-I used a inverted bowl with a cake pan.
+I used an inverted bowl with a cake pan.

 My basket took more than a full day to dry.
 Check on your basket from time to time and rearrange parts of it if needed.

 I think these baskets are perfect for winter decor.
-I am using these to remind of my wool stash but I think they would be really nice snuggled around plant pots in the winter.
+I am using these to store part of my wool stash but I think they would be really nice snuggled around plant pots in the winter.